RevengerWizard/teascript/README.md

 It tries to mix the familiarity of Javascript, the simplicity of Python and the ease of use of Lua's C API.

+You can now try Teascript [in your browser](https://revengerwizard.github.io/wasm-tea)

 ## Building

 Teascript doesn't have any external dependencies, you'll need just gcc and make